 Nonalcoholic fatty liver disease, or NAFLD, refers to a group of liver conditions in which there’s a buildup of fat in the cells of the liver.
 Fatty liver disease can be caused by drinking too much alcohol, but in the case of nonalcoholic fatty liver disease, alcohol isn’t involved.
 Excess weight or obesity, prediabetes and diabetes, high levels of fat in the blood (high cholesterol) and hypertension are all risk factors that make a person more likely to develop NAFLD.
 Nonalcoholic fatty liver disease can lead to non-alcoholic steatohepatitis (NASH), a condition in which the liver becomes inflamed over time.
 Eventually, that inflammation can lead to scarring of the liver or cirrhosis.
 Cirrhosis, in turn, has many complications (including liver cancer), and may cause the need for a liver transplant.

 Frequently Asked Questions

-Genetics can play a role in developing fatty liver disease.
-There is one gene in particular, PNPLA3, that is linked to increased risk for the disease.
-This gene is frequently found in people with a Hispanic and/or Latino background.
+Genetics can also play a role in developing fatty liver disease.
+One gene in particular, PNPLA3, is linked to an increased risk for the disease.
+This gene is frequently found in people of Hispanic and/or Latino heritage.